Most cold emails end up in the spam folders or trash – never to be seen again.

 It’s even more effective when you ask an open-ended question relevant to their buyer persona and put this question in the subject line.

 Why?
-If they want the answer, they’re more likely to open the email to find it.
-If it strikes an emotional chord, even better since emotion motivates people to take action, such as making a purchase decision.
+If they want the answer, they’re more likely to open the email to find it if it strikes an emotional chord, even better since emotion motivates people to take action, such as making a purchase decision.

 Joy, amusement, awe, and relief are good emotions to trigger in a cold email.
 When done right, it can generate a high open rate.